Rahan-M/Grade_Predicting_AI/README.md

-Using grid search we found the best values for the hyperparameters of the decisiontreeregressor {'min_samples_split': 5, 'min_samples_leaf': 6, 'max_features': None, 'max_depth': 4, 'criterion': 'squared_error'}
+Using grid search we found the best values for the hyperparameters of the decisiontreeregressor min_samples_split= 5, min_samples_leaf= 5, max_features= None, max_depth= 4, criterion= 'squared_error'

-Let's use the top 5 of these to predict the student's final grade. i.e i G2 - second period grade (numeric: from 0 to 20) ii absences - number of school absences (numeric: from 0 to 93) iii G1 - first period grade (numeric: from 0 to 20) iv freetime - free time after school (numeric: from 1 - very low to 5 - very high) v age - student's age (numeric: from 15 to 22)
+Let's use the top 5 of these to predict the student's final grade. i.e i G2 - second period grade (numeric: from 0 to 20) ii G1 - first period grade (numeric: from 0 to 20) iii absences - number of school absences (numeric: from 0 to 93) iv famrel - quality of family relationships (numeric: from 1 - very bad to 5 - excellent) v age - student's age (numeric: from 15 to 22)

-Values of RMSE and r^2 (Coefficient of determination)
+Values of RMSE and r^2 (Coefficient of determination) RMSE : 1.2319973571188125 r^2 : 0.889379536551393

-RMSE : 1.31270982349436
+ Cross Validation:
- r^2 : 0.8523551944849997
+ Average RMSE = 1.609276289644392